rust-lang/this-week-in-rust/drafts/2019-03-05-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [shellfn](https://crates.io/crates/shellfn), a proc macro to easily and safely use shell scripts in Rust.
-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/490) for the suggestion!
+This week's crate is [multi_try](https://github.com/JoshMcguigan/multi_try), a crate to simplify working with multiple results.
+Thanks to [Azriel Hoh](https://users.rust-lang.org/t/crate-of-the-week/2704/495) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!